akashrchandran/Deezer_bot/README.md

-#Deletd all files and commits due to private reasons.
+#Deleted all files and commits due to private reasons.
 Will inform new updates on channel.